zddhub/opensse/README.md

 ```shell
 $ ./generate_vocabulary -f ~/Database/SHREC12/2012_features -n 1000 -o ~/Database/SHREC12/vocabulary
 ```
-It will take you some times, but only need run once. or download my [vocabulary](./data/vocabulary).
+It will take you some times, but only need run once. or use my vocabulary under `../opensse/data/`.

 ### Create inverted index file